Memory Foam Mattress Buying Guide

 Overheating is caused by the density and thickness of the memory foam mattress.
 The result is constricted air circulation between your body and the mattress as well as within it.
 With that being said, the higher the density and thickness, the more heat the memory foam retains.

-Heat retention declines from plant-based to gel-infused (initially cool) to traditional memory foam (throughout the night) – Read 2.1 Types of Memory Foam.
+Heat retention differs with the plant-based, gel-infused (initially cool) and traditional memory foam. – Read 2.1 Types of Memory Foam.

 2.6.2.
 Motion Isolation

-Motion isolation is great with all memory foam mattresses due to the memory foam being reactive to temperature and causing individualized contouring – Read 2.1 Types of Memory Foam.
+Motion isolation is great with all memory foam mattresses due to their slower response compared to other types of mattresses. – Read 2.1 Types of Memory Foam.

 2.7.
 Odor / Off-gassing

 Another complaint we often receive about memory foam mattresses is odor/off-gassing, except for plant-based memory foam – Read 2.1 Types of Memory Foam.

-The reason is that, Polyurethane, a synthetic resin is used as the base for traditional and gel-infused memory foam mattresses, in which the human nose is sensitive to.
+This is because Polyurethane, a synthetic resin, is used as the base for traditional and gel-infused memory foam mattresses and human nose is sensitive to it.
 Polyfoams contain VOCs, which encompass around 60 gasses and cause lots of health concerns.

-- The cover should not tear away at the mattress, feel firm or irritate your skin.
+- The cover should not tear, feel firm or irritate your skin.

 - The fabrics should be breathable and able to keep you cool during sleep, such as cotton and rayon.

-- Because the highlight of memory foam mattresses is the ability to soften and conforms to body contours, covers that are too thick will undermine that (1 inch at most).
+- Because the highlight of memory foam mattresses is the ability to soften and conform to body curves, covers that are too thick will undermine that (1 inch at most).